 New tissue of similar composition to cartilage

 For the study, the team enrolled 10 patients (age 18-55) with full-thickness cartilage damage to the knee and took a biopsy from their nasal septum under local anesthetic.
-They
+They grew chondrocytes harvested from the biopsy tissue by stimulating them with growth factor for 2 weeks.

 The team then took the cultured new cells and seeded them onto "scaffolding" made of collagen and grew them for another 2 weeks.
 The result was a 2-millimeter thick graft of new cartilage measuring about 30-40 millimeters.